• Skip to primary navigation

 • 8 ounces uncooked pasta I used trofie

-• ½ cup cilantro leaves rinsed and patted dry
+• ½ cup fresh cilantro leaves rinsed and patted dry

 • ½ cup milk